ssysarch/First-Repo/README.md

 # First-Repo
-Using for storing generic documents and files
+Being used for storing generic documents and files